The treatment of feline infectious peritonitis (FIP) in the UK – what to look out for during treatment

 What do I need to monitor during the treatment of FIP?

 • After 48 hours an improvement in demeanour and normothermia is expected.
-A verbal report of progress and ease of medicating the cat should be obtained around this time.
+A verbal report of progress and ease of medicating the cat should be obtained around this time as it is essential that antiviral administration is effective.

-Therapeutic drug monitoring (TDM) of oral GS-441524 during treatment
+Therapeutic drug monitoring (TDM) of oral GS-441524 and acute phase proteins

 What do I monitor after FIP treatment?

-Once treatment is completed (usually 12 weeks’ duration), cats should be monitored for relapse by their owners; loss of appetite, weight changes, or other clinical signs.
-The clinical signs of relapse may differ from those at initial diagnosis (e.g., neurological signs in cats that previously had effusions).
-Ideally, the cat is examined ~4 weeks after stopping treatment.
+Once treatment is completed, cats should be monitored for relapse by their owners.
+Signs such as loss of appetite, weight changes, or other clinical signs should prompt reassessment.
+The clinical signs of relapse may differ from those at initial diagnosis (e.g., neurological signs may be seen in cats that previously had effusions).
+Ideally, the cat is examined ~4 weeks after stopping treatment, although stress needs to be minimised for the cat, including visits to the clinic.
 Monitoring AGP may provide reassurance if it remains normal.
 Any clinical signs should be promptly investigated.
+However, relapses are uncommon (likely under 5%) and are extremely rare after a month has elapsed after antiviral treatment completion.

 Further reading